triton-inference-server/server/docs/http_grpc_api.rst

   the requests are sent in the same connection until it is closed.

-The HTTP endpoints can be used directly as described in this section, but for most use-cases, the preferred way to access the inference server is via the :ref:`C++ and Python Client libraries
+The HTTP endpoints can be used directly as described in this section, but for most use-cases the preferred way to access the inference server is via the :ref:`C++ and Python Client libraries
-<section-client-libraries-and-examples>`.
+<section-client-libraries>`.

-The GRPC endpoints can also be used via the :ref:`C++ and Python Client libraries <section-client-libraries-and-examples>` or a GRPC-generated API can be used directly as shown in the grpc_image_client.py example.
+The GRPC endpoints can also be used via the :ref:`C++ and Python Client libraries <section-client-libraries>` or a GRPC-generated API can be used directly as shown in the grpc_image_client.py example.

 .. _section-api-health: